Mercury Mechanical Protection Reviews

 About Mercury Mechanical Protection

-Mercury Mechanical Protection offers affordable mechanical breakdown insurance (MBI) with a choice of plans.
+Mercury Mechanical Protection offers affordable mechanical breakdown insurance (MBI) with a variety of plan options.
 Unlike many other MBI providers, Mercury offers an exclusionary plan with nearly bumper-to-bumper coverage.
 Plans also come with useful extras like roadside assistance and tire protection.
-Mercury Insurance is only available in 11 states.
+Mercury Insurance is only available in 11 states, so its service area is more limited compared to nationwide MBI providers.

 - Costs less than an extended auto warranty